raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3+1/additional Intensity | **Range:** 180 ft. |
 | **Area:** 20 ft.
 Radius, 1 Target/Intensity | **Resist:** N/A |

-One person or creature (to include oneself) per Intensity within the spell's Area of Effect receives double the normal Movement Rate and gains a +4 bonus to Initiative for the spell's Duration.
+One person or creature (to include oneself) per Intensity within the spell's Area of Effect receives double the normal Movimento Rate and gains a +4 bonus to Initiative for the spell's Duration.
 In addition, the target may choose 2 Actions per Turn for each Action Point used.
 This does not increase the rate of spell casting or the Duration of a spell in any way.
 Therefore, a spellcaster under the effects of Haste will not cast spells any faster, nor benefit from the extra Action in the same Turn that spells are cast.
 Because of the subject's sped up metabolism, each casting of this spell will age the target 1% of their normal life expectancy, regardless of Duration.
 For humans, that would be about 1 year.
 See the [Aging](0007_Game_System.md?id=aging) rules for the average life expectancies of the demi-human races.
 The casting of Haste will cancel out the effects of Slow, and in this case, will not age the individual.
 Haste does not stack with itself or similar magical effects.

 | **Intensity** | **Cost** | **Variable Effect** |
 | :-: | :-: | :-- |